nhsconnect/FHIR-NRLS-API/pages/overview/overview_glossary.md

 tags: [overview]
 sidebar: overview_sidebar
 permalink: overview_glossary.html
-summary: "Glossary of terms used this implementation guide"
+summary: Glossary of terms used by this implementation guide.
 toc: false
 ---